Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 ----------------------------------------------------------

-[*] [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1442995752][WOTC] A Better Ghost[/url][/b] - Class Rework replaces original Ghost ability for Templars with a new one, so this mod would be pointless, unless you have another soldier class that uses the old Ghost.
+TODO:
+Redo cross class perk list.
+Do something about Saturation Fire and weapon fixes Fix Rupture in Highlander?
+Make Perk Pack not a requirement?

 ----------------------------------------------------------

-[WOTC] Iridar's Soldier Class Overhaul [BETA]
+[WOTC] Iridar's Vanilla Classes Redux [BETA]

-This mod overhauls the four base game classes, three WOTC classes and SPARKs, by fixing bugs, tweaking balance, reordering ability trees and adding new perks.
-A few perks are completely replaced or overhauled significantly.
+This mod is a collection of bugfixes and balancing improvements for the four base game classes, three WOTC faction hero classes and SPARKs.

+Most classes had their ability trees rearranged.
+Holes in the faction heroes' ability trees are plugged with cut content abilities or their XCOM row abilities that are critical for certain playstyles.
+The pool of available cross-class perks has also been expanded, especially for faction heroes.
+Many abilities had their descriptions improved for clarity.

-This mod is intended as the go-to mod for fixing all the various issues with vanilla classes, without the need to collect dozens of mods that individually fix small issues.
+It is intended as the go-to mod for fixing all the various issues with vanilla classes, without the need to collect dozens of mods that individually fix small issues.
 It integrates fixes from a lot of existing mods, making them incompatible or redundant.

 In general, the purpose of this mod is to make using vanilla classes more fun, very few things have been nerfed.

-[b][url=https://docs.google.com/spreadsheets/d/1rK5HSyUE7DJCtnkfpTZa9W0fcBU9YCqPCTpf2-Qn4pQ/edit?usp=sharing]>>> NEW PERK LAYOUTS <<<[/url][/b]
+[b][url=https://docs.google.com/spreadsheets/d/1fQCoWHjhlsbIGQ8wU36VWK3yZY7JRs7mPWcldSHToqs/edit?usp=sharing]>>> NEW PERK LAYOUTS <<<[/url][/b]

 [b][url=]>>> DETAILED CHANGELOG <<<[/url][/b]